Aerius01/MDPI/README.md

 ### Description

 This multi-stage plankton imaging pipeline was created to process the Leibniz IGB's MDPI camera data, and so inspired this repository's name.
 The pipeline will work with any image data, but the processing assumes the context that the image data represents a descending water column profile, captured at a stable framerate.
 The UI is built with Electron and orchestrates a Dockerized Python/Flask backend that validates inputs and executes the processing steps end‑to‑end: depth profiling, flatfielding, object detection, object classification, and concentration plotting.
-For more information on the processing steps, navigate to the README file in the `/pipeline` folder.
+For more information on the processing steps, navigate to the individual module README files located in the `/pipeline/modules/*` folders.

 The app automatically provisions the backend container, streams live logs and progress, and allows starting/stopping the pipeline across one or more input directories from a friendly GUI.